 • Becoming defensive when the subject comes up

-- Getting angry, irritated or indignant that people are speaking ill of us
+• Getting angry, irritated or indignant that people speak ill of us

 • Changing the subject and avoiding it

 I know in the recovery home that I ran, there were decisions that I made that did not please all 17 of the women.
-Rather than take the position of, “I’m the boss and what I say goes”, I would hear their objections and then either refute them at that time or tell them I would get back to them.
+Rather than take the position that, “I’m the boss and what I say goes,” I would hear their objections and then either refute them at that time or tell them I would get back to them.

 Most of the time, I adhered to my original position; however, there were times that a compromise would work that satisfied the greater number of women.
 I could view these episodes of responding and not reacting as progress in my arrogance, self-centeredness, and conceit about my opinions and decisions.

 Challenge Your Addiction